idsia-robotics/idsia-robotics.github.io/index.md

 # News

 ## Oct 2023
 Our paper “Self-Supervised Prediction of the Intention to Interact with a Service Robot” [(preprint)](https://arxiv.org/pdf/2309.07477v1.pdf), stemming from a collaboration with the [King's College London](https://www.kcl.ac.uk/) within the [SERMAS EU Project](https://sermasproject.eu/), has been accepted for publication on [Robotics and Autonomous Systems](https://www.sciencedirect.com/journal/robotics-and-autonomous-systems).
+The work proposes a learning-based approach to predict the probability that a human user will interact with a robot, well before the interaction actually begins.

 ## Sep 25 2023
 Our paper “Secure Deep Learning-based Distributed Intelligence on Pocket-sized Drones” received the Best Paper Award at the 2nd Workshop on Security and Privacy in Connected Embedded Systems (SPICES) during the ACM EWSN’23 conference in Rende, Italy, 25-27 September 2023.